nazimaaa/resume_jd_matcher/README.md

-# Resume-to-JD Matcher with Automated Screening & QnA Trigger
+# Resume_to_JD Matcher with Automated Screening & QnA Trigger

 ## 📌 Problem Statement
 Manual resume screening is time-consuming, subjective, and error-prone.
 Recruiters often struggle to accurately identify candidates whose skills and experience align with a given job description (JD), especially when different terminologies are used.